Sanket2321/DSA-Using-JAVA/README.md

-# LeetCode Solutions
+# Solutions

-This repository contains my solutions to various LeetCode problems.
+This repository contains my solutions to various problems.
 All solutions are written in **Java**

 Happy Coding! 🚀